How can I Become an Architect?

 Becoming an architect can prepare you for a variety of careers.
 An architect can design buildings, assist in the planning of sites, restore historic structures, or use their knowledge to teach history or art.
 High-level math aptitude, such as trigonometry and calculus, is critical.
 Drawing ability is also extremely valuable.

-Teens can prepare for a career as an architect in high school studying math diligently, taking mechanical drawing classes when they are offered, and enrolling in art classes that emphasize drawing and painting.
+Teens can prepare for a career as an architect in high school by studying math diligently, taking mechanical drawing classes when they are offered, and enrolling in art classes that emphasize drawing and painting.
 Architecture is both a practical and an artistic discipline.
 The aspiring architect should work on developing a sense of taste and application for handcrafted art.

 Teens may also be interested in magazines such as Architectural Digest, which provide a wealth of information on current and historical design.
 Architects must also consider not only design and function, but also what is reasonably possible to produce.
 It’s not a bad idea to work in the construction industry for a while to get a sense of what builders go through when confronted with an architectural challenge.
 Volunteering for organizations such as Habitat for Humanity can provide hands-on building experience as well as a positive impression on prospective colleges.